vl-sergei/kafkastreams_python_gcp/README.md

 ## Prepare the GCS connector configuration

 - Create a JSON key for the bucket's service account to give GCS connector access.

-## Create your own connector's image

-- Create your own connector's docker image using provided Dockerfile and use it in confluent-platform.yaml

 ## Upload the connector file through the API